hiten2/Project/cFS/README.md

   - ~~`memshred.py`~~
   - ~~`preservedio.py`~~
   - ~~`vacantinodequeue.py`~~
+2. finalize encryption scheme
-2. `cfs.py`
+3. `cfs.py`
-3. convert to Cython
+4. convert to Cython
-4. rewrite in C
+5. rewrite in C

 **note that security can be compromised by the cipher implementation**